Brought to you by A Beta-Society Member Speaking Up™, a division of Book-in-Drawer Publications™.

 We need to be free.
 But freedom comes with boundaries.
 We can’t get all crazy and start yelling about loss of freedom when we discover boundaries.

 And we also need the freedom to be wrong.
 Wrong is a boundary, not a jail sentence.
-Being wrong doesn’t mean lessor standing—it means being wrong.
-Sure, if one is wrong a lot, that pattern may result in a lessor standing, but we have to think temporary rather than permanent.
+Being wrong doesn’t mean lesser standing—it means being wrong.
+Sure, if one is wrong a lot, that pattern may result in a lesser standing, but we have to think temporary rather than permanent.
 Look, it’s better to be wrong about something than to ignore it and have that “it” eat us.
 And along with the freedom to be wrong, we have to allow the freedom to recover.
 That’s a system of checks and balances.
 Yep, that’s inherent in our system of government, but one we need to practice it on an individual level.

 Okay, what have we got so far?
 How about a hierarchy that is not a hierarchy unless it has to be.
 There is no alpha unless there is chaos and the arrow of direction has to be reset.
 Once reset, the alphas back off.
 In the first place, alphas rule because the we says so, not because the alpha does.
 And the we has to keep watching to ensure the “alpha” is not becoming the Lord.